jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Predict/task.md

 ```
 </div>

-Then, implement the `score` method, which passes the testing sample through the algorithm, compares the received
+Then, implement the `score` method, which passes the test samples through the algorithm, compares the predicted
-class labels with the real ones and returns the proportion of correctly classified objects.
+class labels with the true labels, and returns the proportion of correctly classified objects.

 <div class="hint">
-Use <code>predict</code> to get labels, compare them with true labels <code>y</code>, and return the fraction of matches:
+Use <code>predict</code> to generate labels, compare them with the true labels <code>y</code>, and return the fraction of matches:

 <pre><code>return np.sum(self.predict(X) == y) / len(y)</code></pre>
 </div>